shane-sepeda/assignment-21/README.md

 # assignment-21
-Regex Tutorial
+Book Search Engine

 # Description
-A tutorial to explain different regex
+A database to search for new books and keep a favorites list

 # User Story
 AS AN avid reader